GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 Fantasy Football Rulebook
 =========================

-This is the rulebook used for the Griffith & Wagner labs annual fantasy football competition.
+This is the rulebook used for the Griffith & Wagner laboratories' annual fantasy football competition.
 Requests for changes and clarifications to these rules should be made at the rulebook `issue tracker`_.